acarrico/evaluator/README.md

 about what context the expander should provide to macros, and what mechanisms for building up syntax should be available, etc. I will again try to ignore these reflections.

+# Day 14 — More Syntax Language Updates

+By now I should be doing marking and renaming, but I'm still tinkering with my types. *StxSeq* and *StxAtom* had weird definitions; the match expanders didn't actually match the types.
+I've refined the datatypes while fixing that.
+The name *Atom* now only applies to the atoms allowed in syntax expressions, namely *Integer* and *Sym*.
+Having another distinction for atomic values is potentially confusing, and was not really being used anyway.
+I've also made the implementation of syntax-objects polymorphic, so there can be a type for indentifiers:
+*Id*.
+Likewise, syntax-object sequences, have type *Form*.
+Also, *StxContent* is now simply *Exp*, defined as *(U Atom (Seq Stx))*.
+Now *Stx* is an *Exp* together with *Ctx*, but behind the type are two variants, *LazyStx* and *StrictStx*.
+The *Stx* match expander pushes lazy context down.

+I had a little trouble here with Typed Racket.
+The error had the accessor *StrictStx-exp* used before it was defined.
+Moving *Exp*'s *make-predicate* down fixed that, so I've defined that whole cluster of types before any potential usage.